-Business Subteams
+Business Subteams Awards

-Awards

-The Awards subteam applies for all of the FRC awards throughout Build Season, focusing primarily on the Woodie Flowers and FIRST Impact Awards.
+The Awards subteam work on all our FRC Awards throughout Build Season, focusing primarily on the Woodie Flowers and FIRST Impact Awards.
 They write the team's awards essays, executive summaries, and work with Media & Marketing in creating the FIRST Impact Video to ensure that we make a quality product for the judges' viewing at regionals.